mcauser/awesome-micropython/readme.md

 #### Pressure

 * [ms5803-micropython](https://github.com/minyiky/ms5803-micropython) - A micropython implimentation of the driver for an MS5803 pressure & temperature sensor.
+* [MPL3115A2_MicroPython](https://github.com/PinsonJonas/MPL3115A2_MicroPython) - MicroPython library for the MPL3115A2 Altimeter.

 #### Soil Moisture